Undergraduate MBBS Curriculum

 Specialty Clerkship – Family Medicine and Community Care (MBBS V-VI)

-This seven-week specialty clerkship aims to provide an integration of learning experiences from family medicine and community-based care settings to allow students a richer understanding of social determinants of health and to acquire skills of health care delivery in the community.
-Students learn in the community across multiple disciplines responsible for community based- care including Family Medicine, Surgery, Orthopaedics, Paediatrics, Internal Medicine, Rehabilitation Medicine and Geriatric Medicine.
-The clerkship culminates in clinical competency test which examines students’ clinical skills in performing family medicine consultations, management interviews, medical record and prescription writing and care of the elderly.
+This seven-week specialty clerkship provides an integrated learning experience in family medicine and community-based care settings that enables students to acquire skills of health care delivery in the community and gives them a richer understanding of the impact of social determinants of health on patient care.
+Students learn in the community across multiple disciplines engaged in community based- care including Family Medicine, Rehabilitation Medicine and Geriatric Medicine.
+The clerkship culminates with a clinical competency test which examines students’ clinical skills in performing family medicine consultations, management interviews, medical record and prescription writing and care of the elderly.